MIDAS Knowledge Base MIDAS Knowledge Base

 Keeping your MIDAS room booking system secureOur web based room booking and resource scheduling software provides a number of security features and settings.
 Plus there's plenty that users, administrators and system/network administrators alike can do to make your MIDAS booking system more secure!

-For system/network administrators:
+For server and network administrators:

 Install MIDAS on your internal intranet to prevent access from the outside world